-In the Holy Temples, we learn of Jesus Christ.
-He is our perfect example.
-In addition, we are taught in the simplest terms about the Great and Eternal Plan of Salvation; we make and strive to keep sacred and Holy Covenants with our God; and, we revisit often to review and renew our covenants.
+In the Lord’s Holy Temples, we learn of Jesus Christ and God’s Eternal Plan of Salvation.
+We are taught in the simplest terms about the Great and Eternal Plan of Salvation; we make and strive to keep sacred and Holy Covenants with our God; and, we revisit often to review and renew our covenants.
 In the process, we hope to draw ourselves and our families (on both sides of the veil) nearer to God.
 All that we do in the temple points us towards Jesus Christ.
 According to a modern-day Apostle, “…everything in the temple glorifies Him whose house it is.
 All we do and see in the temple bears witness of Jesus Christ as our Savior and Redeemer—the Son of God.”
 (Elder David A. Bednar) Attending the Holy Temple faithfully and regularly brings rich blessing in this life, and in the life to come.
 Temple attendance and service is an act of pure love that blesses all the covenant-keeping children of our Heavenly Father …on both sides of the veil.

 In May 2002, I had a unique temple experience.
 I was honored to attend the Bountiful Utah Temple of the Church of Jesus Christ of Latter-day Saints with my daughter, Melissa.
 Aside from proxy baptisms for the dead, this was her first Temple ordinance session for the living (herself), and an enormous spiritual experience for me.
 We began our visit by sitting together in the chapel session with a few very close friends and family members.
 Melissa would soon be making sacred and Eternal Covenants in the House of the Lord.
 I sat with her and fought to hold back my emotional joy.
 I was so proud of Melissa’s decision and happy to be sharing that major event with her.
 While I was overjoyed and filled with love for her, I also knew that Melissa’s deceased mother was nearby …on the other side of the veil.
 It was truly an enormous spiritual event.

 After about ten or fifteen minutes, I decided to stand and stretch my legs.
 I asked for directions to the drinking fountain.
-Returning to the chapel, I was stopped by a temple worker who pointed at two large, over-sized doors covered in bronze.
+Returning to the chapel, I was stopped by a Temple Ordinance Worker who pointed at two large, over-sized doors covered in bronze.
 He said, “do you know what doors these are?”
 I didn’t.
 He said, “these are the doors that face the East.
 They are the doors that Jesus Christ will pass through when He enters into this temple.”
 The thought set me back for a moment.
 I stared at the doors, thought deeply about the Second Coming of Jesus Christ, and tried to image His appearance with the doors wide open.
 I approached the heroic-sized doors and examined their surface.
 They were indeed bronze covered with raised shapes of the Sun, Moon, and Stars.
 Outside, it was early in the morning, and the Sun was just rising over the eastern mountains.
 Inside, I ran my hand over the surface of the doors and could feel the warmth of the Sun’s rays as it rested on the outside of the doors and radiated the warmth to the inside surface.
 Slowly, I slid the palm of my hand over the shapes of the Sun, Moon, and Stars.
-As I felt the warmth and pondered about the Savior, I was overwhelmed with the conviction that Jesus Christ indeed will come again and will enter His Holy Temples.
-(Note: I have recently revisited the Bountiful Utah Temple.
-I notice the East doors no longer have the raised shapes of the Sun, Moon, and Stars.
-The shapes have been removed and the doors are now decorated with more standard trim.)
+As I felt the warmth and pondered about the Savior, I was overwhelmed with the conviction that Jesus Christ himself indeed will come again and will enter His Holy Temples.

 - The Prophet Nephi built a Temple.
 (2 Nephi 5:16)